scala/scala-dist/README.md

   * `rpm:package-bin`     - Builds the yum RPM file.  *requires rpmbuild*
   * `windows:package-bin` - Builds the windows MSI.  *Requires WIX 3.6 installed*

+Alternatively, the `s3-upload` task's mapping are configured based on the platform the installer is running on: on Windows, it builds the MSI; on another platform, it'll create and upload the other packages in the above list.
+(Use `s3Upload::mappings` for a dry-run.)

-The version of Scala to package is derived from the most recent git tag, or you can specify it using -Dproject.version.
+The version of Scala to package is derived from the most recent git tag, or you can specify it using `-Dproject.version`.

-This packager only works for Scala 2.11 releases (starting with M8), as earlier ones did not publish the scala-dist artifact to maven.
+This packager only works for Scala 2.11 releases (starting with M8), as earlier ones did not publish the `scala-dist` artifact to maven.

-Due to limited resources, the native packages are quite rudimental, and tool-support isn't packaged at all.
+Due to limited resources, the native packages are quite rudimental, and bash-completion/tool-support aren't packaged at all.

 If you'd like to maintain any of these packages, please contact scala-internals, and we'll do our very best to support you!